-407. History of Christian Missions.
+- 407. History of Christian Missions.
 A comprehensive view of the history of Christian missions with the study of related problems.
 Prescribed, third year, two hours, first semester.
-Professor Siegel.

-408. History of Religions and Cults.
+Professor Siegel. - 408.
+History of Religions and Cults.
 The first half of this course is a historical, critical, and comparative study of the living religions of the world; the second half, a historical and critical study of some typical sects in America.
 Prescribed, third year, two hours, second semester.
 Professor Siegel.

-451. Early Church History.
+- 451. Early Church History.
 The expansion of Christianity and its conflict with Judaism and paganism in the first five centuries of the era based on the study of selected patristic writings, in translation.
 Courses 401 through 403, or their equivalent, are a prerequisite for this course.
-Elective, two hours, winter semester, 1945-1946.
-Professor Nash.

-452. History of the Reformation.
+Elective, two hours, fall semester, 1946-1947.
+Professor Nash. - 452.
+History of the Reformation.
 An intensive study of the reformation period, dealing with causes of the Reformation and tracing the history of the movement in the various countries of Western Europe.
-Elective, two hours, spring semester, 1945.
-Professor Nash.

-453. Presbyterian History and Advanced Polity.
+Elective, two hours, spring semester, 1947.
+Professor Nash. - 453.
+Presbyterian History and Advanced Polity.
 The polity of primitive Christianity, the rise of the episcopate out of the Presbyterian form, the recovery of Presbyterian polity through the Reformation.
 American Presbyterian Churches are given particular attention.
 A seminar course, with classes at stated intervals.
 Prerequisite, Course 404.
-Elective, two hours, fall semester, 1945.
-Professor Nash.

-454. History of the Doctrine of the Atonement.
+Elective, two hours, fall semester.
+1946-1947.
+Professor Nash. - 454.
+History of the Doctrine of the Atonement.
 A seminar course in which each student makes report on some particular development in the several periods.
 Courses 405-406 are prerequisite.
-Elective, two hours, spring semester, 1945.
-Professor Nash.

-455. Modern Religious Liberalism.
+Elective, two hours, spring semester, 1947.
+Professor Nash. - 455.
+Modern Religious Liberalism.
 Lectures and assigned reading with reports.
 Prerequisite, one year of seminary training.
-Elective, two hours, fall semester, 1945.
-Professor Nash.

-456. Origin of Religion.
+Elective, two hours, fall semester, 1946-1947.
+Professor Nash. - 456.
+Origin of Religion.
 A study of the only sane conception of the origin of religion; the origin of primitive worship, prayer, and sacrifice; the origin of belief in immortality; the origin of social ethics as seen in the family and its correlates.
 Elective, one hour, both semesters.
-Professor Spangler.

-457. Romanism.
+Professor Spangler. - 457.
+Romanism.
 A study of the Roman Church, its principles, history, and literature.
-Elective, two hours, winter semester, 1945-1946.
+Elective, two hours, spring semester, 1946.
 Course 402 is prerequisite.
 Professor Nash.